Relativistic Lagrangian mechanics

 In theoretical physics, relativistic Lagrangian mechanics is Lagrangian mechanics applied in the context of special relativity and general relativity.

+Introduction

+The relativistic Lagrangian can be derived in relativistic mechanics to be of the form:

+Although, unlike non-relativistic mechanics, the relativistic Lagrangian is not expressed as difference of kinetic energy with potential energy, the relativistic Hamiltonian corresponds to total energy in a similar manner but without including rest energy.
+The form of the Lagrangian also makes the relativistic action functional proportional to the proper time of the path in spacetime.

+In covariant form, the Lagrangian is taken to be:

+where σ is an affine parameter which parametrizes the spacetime curve.

 Lagrangian formulation in special relativity

 Lagrangian mechanics can be formulated in special relativity as follows.
 Consider one particle (N particles are considered later).